 |

-| Packing | Trometamol is packaged in a 500g white, high-density polyethylene bottle with a secure screw cap and tamper-evident seal. |
+| Packing | Trometamol is packaged in a 500g white HDPE bottle with a tamper-evident screw cap and clearly labeled safety and handling information. |

-| Container Loading (20′ FCL) | Trometamol is typically loaded in 20′ FCL using sealed HDPE drums or bags, ensuring moisture protection and compliance with safety regulations. |
+| Container Loading (20′ FCL) | Trometamol is typically shipped in 20′ FCLs, securely packed in drums or bags, ensuring moisture protection and efficient bulk transport. |

-| Storage | Trometamol should be stored in a tightly closed container, in a cool, dry, and well-ventilated area away from incompatible substances such as strong acids and oxidizers.
-Protect from moisture and direct sunlight.
-Store at room temperature, ideally between 15°C and 30°C. Ensure good labeling and keep away from food and drink.
-Follow proper chemical storage regulations. |
+| Storage | Trometamol should be stored in a tightly closed container in a cool, dry, and well-ventilated area, away from incompatible substances such as strong acids and oxidizing agents.
+It should be protected from light and moisture.
+Store at room temperature, typically between 15°C and 30°C. Always follow safety guidelines and use in accordance with relevant chemical handling protocols. |

-| Shelf Life | Trometamol typically has a shelf life of 3-5 years when stored in tightly closed containers at room temperature, away from moisture. |
+| Shelf Life | Trometamol typically has a shelf life of 3–5 years when stored in tightly sealed containers at room temperature away from moisture. |

 Competitive Trometamol prices that fit your budget—flexible terms and customized quotes for every order.